 A gift of a particular amount of money.
 For example, you give $25,000.

 A gift of a specific item or items.
 For example, you give 1,000 shares of ABC Corporation.

 A gift that will be made only if one or more conditions are met.
-For example, you give $25,000 provided we still offer a particular program or service.
+For example, you give $25,000 provided your spouse does not survive you.

 A gift that will be made from the remainder of your estate once all other bequests, debts, and taxes have been paid.
 For example, you give 25% of the remainder of your estate.
 Often called a "residuary bequest," this approach assures that your family will be taken care of before your estate makes a bequest to us.

 Ways to specify how we may use your bequest You have several options for telling St. Lawrence how we may use your bequest, once we receive it.
 They are: